chancefox/Java-Programs/README.md

 # Java-Programs
-These are a list of Java progrmas I have created over my time in CPSC 1060 at Clemson University.
+These are a list of Java programs I have created over my time in CPSC 1060 at Clemson University.

+There are programs ranging from basic to complex, using classes and methods.
+The methods/classes start at Lab 9.